Halal: United Kingdom

 As of August 2012, an estimated 27 UK Tesco supermarkets, in addition to most urban Asda and many Morrisons supermarkets, had halal meat counters, selling meat approved for consumption by Muslims.
 According to the Food Standards Agency Animal Welfare Update report, published September 2017, 16 percent of animals slaughtered by the halal method were not stunned before slaughter, which violates RSPCA standards on animal welfare.
 However, it is legal in the UK due to an exemption in the law granted to Jews and Muslims.

 Non-food applications

 In addition to food and diet, a halal lifestyle can include travel, finance, clothing, media, recreation, cosmetics.
 A halal lifestyle can even involve professional practises ranging from industrial and manufacturing logistics to supply chains.

 Pharmaceuticals

 Some Muslims refrain from using pharmaceuticals that are not halal.
 This distinction is most noticeably practiced in Malaysia, which has a large halal pharmaceutical industry, complete with government regulations to make sure the products are tayyib.
 On the other hand, the Quran obliges Muslims to seek treatment, including preventive ones, for diseases regardless of what the care provider believes in.
-In particular, medicines containing animal products like gelatin have been deemed permissible by a 1995 council of Islamic jurisprudents, making such distinction unnecessary.
+In particular, medicines containing animal products like gelatin have been deemed permissible by a 1995 council of Islamic jurisprudence, making such distinction unnecessary.
 The decentralized nature of Islam allows both opinions to exist.